 Chris Vestal is a contract employee of ASRC Management Services in Washington, D.C. supporting its contract with the U.S. Patent and Trademark Office.
 He supervises a team of patent researchers and assists patent examiners researching subjects related to patent applications in the fields of nanotechnology, optics, magnetic resonance, and musical instruments.
 An active member of SLA, he was recipient of its 2010 Rising Star Award.

 Currently he serves as Communication's Secretary for the Washington DC Chapter of SLA, overseeing the chapter's online presence.
-He can be contacted via LinkedIn.

 More articles by Chris Vestal »